Sota-42k/202407_Summer_Intern/README.md

 - **Blue**: The potential for future development of this program

 ### How to Use
-The following steps are to be executed using Google Colab.
+The programs were created on Google Colab, and are expected to be used on Google Colab as of now.

 1. Open following files on Google Colab:
   - [co_occurrence_network](https://colab.research.google.com/github/Sota-42k/202407_Sekisho/blob/ba262dc92e81fcea609aae894a1b255c53de5dc8/co_occurrence_network.ipynb)